-The Medical Laboratory Sciences Student Society can be found on the following social media links: Facebook: UNM Med Lab Sciences Student Society Instagram: unmmlsprogram
+The Medical Laboratory Sciences Student Society can be joined by searching for the following: Facebook: UNM Med Lab Sciences Student Society Instagram: unmmlsprogram

 National and State Meetings

 Many of our professional organizations have yearly conferences/meetings (ASCP, ASCLS, AABB, AACC, ASHI, ASM).
 We will post information on the student board outside room 230 regarding the dates and location of these meetings.
 In addition to the meetings, clinical sites have grand rounds and other continuing education sessions.
 Students are encouraged to attend but must prearrange for the time away from the lab with their instructors/clinical preceptors.